dkrolikowski/dkrolikowski.github.io/research.md

 My research interests and projects broadly include young stars and planets, in particular:
   + Leveraging Gaia to understand young stellar populations and their star forming history.
 (See my paper about the Taurus star forming region [here](https://ui.adsabs.harvard.edu/abs/2021AJ....162..110K/abstract))
   + Young stellar activity, including as a probe of stellar astrophysics and its effect on RV observations.
-(See my paper about the NIR Helium triplet's activity [here](https://arxiv.org/abs/2311.04971))
+(See my paper about the NIR Helium triplet's activity [here](https://arxiv.org/abs/2311.04971) and a conference talk about the work [here](https://www.youtube.com/watch?v=agLcXqk2zRA))
   + The architecture of young planetary systems and their formation pathways
   + Spectroscopic data reduction and analysis